Another one of my android apps I finally got around to updating and releasing on the Play Store.

 This is very frustrating.
 Knowledge needs to be openly shared for the human race to advance.
 The power of shared knowlegde the Internet brings should not be restricted.

 SCI-HUB is the latest completely awesome solution (note, may not be truly legal – see wikipedia article for the full history) that gets you access to these paywalled papers.
+Taken down for now, but mirrors will always crop up (including harder to kill TOR onion sites).

 I could go on for pages about the arguments out there.
 Do some googling on “academic paywalls” to read all the hatred against them.
 I gave up trying to find a page that said it thought paywalled knowledge was a good idea.